locua/pandoc-python-static-site-gen/README.md

 ## Requirements
 - Python3.\*
-- A Linux shell.
+- A Linux shell (maybe POSIX (untested)).
 Tested on ubuntu and ubuntu for WSL.
 Should work on most Linux distros.
 - Pandoc. `sudo apt install pandoc` if debian based.

 Should work on macos if pandoc execuable is available.
 NOT TESTED.